19 — Playing My Own Game

 Launching the Wiki

-The site has had a devlog since day one, but nothing explaining how the game actually works.
+The site has had a devlog since day one, but nothing explaining how the game works.
 A new player (or my own future self) would have no idea what gear rarities exist, how corrupted zones work, or what the Altar of Recrafting does.

 The wiki doesn’t need to stay in sync with every commit — it’s a snapshot, not live documentation.
-I’ll update it when systems meaningfully change.
+I’ll update it when systems change.

 Getting Out of the Bedroom